Chart Color Schemes

 Residential development activity is lower than average in East Fremantle according to AreaSearch's national comparison of local real estate markets

-East Fremantle has recorded approximately 13 residential properties granted approval each year over the past five financial years, totalling 66 homes.
-In the current financial year FY-26, up to August, 8 approvals have been recorded.
-On average, around 6.5 people per year have moved to the area for each dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
-New properties are constructed at an average expected cost of $548,000, targeting the premium market segment with higher-end properties.
+East Fremantle has recorded around 13 residential properties granted approval each year, totalling 66 homes over the past 5 financial years.
+So far in FY-26, 9 approvals have been recorded.
+With an average of 6.5 people per year moving to the area for each dwelling built over the past 5 financial years (between FY-21 and FY-25), demand significantly exceeds new supply, which usually results in price growth and increased buyer competition, while new properties are constructed at an average value of $548,000, revealing that developers are targeting the premium market segment with higher-end properties.
+There have also been $2.8 million in commercial approvals this financial year, indicating limited commercial development focus.

-This financial year has seen $2.8 million in commercial approvals, suggesting limited focus on commercial development compared to Greater Perth's regional average.
-East Fremantle shows substantially reduced construction activity (70.0% below the regional average per person), which generally supports stronger demand and values for established properties.
-The area's new development consists of 90.0% detached houses and 10.0% attached dwellings, sustaining its suburban identity with a concentration of family homes suited to buyers seeking space.
+Compared to Greater Perth, East Fremantle shows substantially reduced construction (70.0% below regional average per person).
+This limited new supply generally supports stronger demand and values for established properties.
+This activity is similarly below the national average, indicating the area's established nature and suggesting potential planning limitations.
+New development consists of 90.0% detached houses and 10.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
 Notably, developers are constructing more detached housing than the existing pattern implies (66.0% at Census), reflecting persistent strong demand for family homes amid densification trends.
 The location has approximately 934 people per dwelling approval, demonstrating an established market.

-Population forecasts indicate East Fremantle will gain 791 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+Population forecasts indicate East Fremantle will gain 791 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development